HiUlisesOk/HiUlisesok/README.md

 - 📈  I am eager to continue learning and growing.

-- ⚡ Fun fact: I have the gift of Protanopia, which means I see the world in a unique and colorful way! (and it just means I see the world in a different light... literally!)
+- ⚡ Fun fact: I have the gift of discromatopsia, which means I see the world in a unique and colorful way! (and it just means I see the world in a different light... literally!)

 🚀 I study at Henry, a Bootcamp specialising in learning how to develop Web Applications.
 There I had the opportunity to hone my skills in key technologies such as JavaScript, CSS, Node.js and React.
 I also took part in their teaching assistant programme.
 Not only did I improve my technical skills, but I also learnt valuable skills in leading and coordinating groups.
 As a teaching assistant, I helped students with their integration into the study group and guided them through the first steps of the course.